Questions about our courses?

-Interested in computational biology?
+Interested in computational systems biology?

 For students from quantitative disciplines

 Students from quantitative disciplines (computer science, data science, artificial intelligence, statistics, mathematics, physics, …) interested in biology and medicine are highly encouraged to apply.
 Biological background can be mastered during the course of the project.
+Please get in touch if you are interested to explore possibilities.

 For students from biomedical disciplines